frisby-ninja/Chronicles-of-the-Light-Side-Source/README.md

-# Chronicles of the Light Side Source Code 1.18.x
+# Chronicles of the Light Side Source Code
-This is the official source code for the 1.18.x version of the Chronicles of the Light Side
+This is the official source code for all versions of the Chronicles of the Light Side

 =\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=\-+-/=